stonish/lb-stack-setup/doc/ssh.md

 Below you have some extracts and specific examples.

-## Automatic jump proxy to hosts inside the CERN network
+## Automatic paswordless login to hosts behind a gateway

+If your machine is only reachable through a gateway, you need to use the `ProxyJump` directive.

+Here is an example of a minimal `config` file, in the case where you want to reach a (virtual) machine `my-openstack-vm.cern.ch` in the CERN network, and you need to go via `lxplus`.
+It works independently of whether you are in the CERN network or outside.

 ```sh
 Host lxplus